 That's not everything to it too.
 At the time, Dustin was "really abandoned by his friends," which is presumably the same case that Steve is in with his friends.
 On top of that, Dustin also didn't exactly have much luck with his crush Max Mayfield, who is played by Sadie Sink.

 To put two and two together, they're both pretty much left with broken hearts, and they're both sort of alienated from their respective groups of friends.
-It's just logical to bring them together.
+It just makes sense to bring them together.

 "The minute we started writing them together — at this point, we knew the voices of the actors so well, and they just seemed to work really well together.
 It was like two very different notes that played really nicely together," Matt said.